...

 The Laguna de los Tres hike is a must-do trek for anyone visiting El Chaltén.
 This trail covers spectacular views of the Fitz Roy Massif and culminates at the stunning Laguna de los Tres, where you’ll be rewarded with an awe-inspiring panorama of Mount Fitz Roy (Chaltén), its surrounding peaks, and the alpine lake below.
 The trek is challenging but accessible, making it perfect for those seeking adventure and breathtaking viewpoints.
 Don’t be hesitant to give it a shot.
 Our guides will take care of you.

-Patagonias iconic adventure: Laguna de los tres
+Laguna de los Tres hike

-Laguna de los tres Trail Highlights
+Trail Highlights

-After a gentle start, the trail leads through a picturesque forest filled with lenga trees, offering views of the Rio Blanco Valley.
+After a gentle start, the trail leads through a incredible forest filled with lenga trees, offering views of the Rio Blanco Valley.
 Along the way, you’ll pass stunning lookout points like Mirador Fitz Roy, which provides a breathtaking first view of Mount Fitz Roy in the distance.

 Poincenot Campground

-The Ascent to Laguna de los Tres
+The Final Ascent to Laguna de los Tres

 The final ascent is the most strenuous section of the hike.
 A steep, rocky trail climbs 500 meters (1,300 feet) over just 1 km, but once you reach the top, you’ll be greeted by the spectacular sight of Laguna de los Tres.
 The crystal-clear glacial waters reflect the towering spires of Mount Fitz Roy (IF WEATHER PERMITS), creating an unforgettable landscape.